-In back of me stands someone twice my size; my hands are full and the pack on my back is heavy with a laptop, notes, pens, assorted papers, an emergency book or two and God only knows what else.
-Pinned in tight, I am careful not to invade the personal space of person in front of me but there is no chance I can free my arms to retrieve a small paperback book I keep on hand for occasions when I’ve suddenly got unexpected time on my hands.
-All I can do is look straight ahead, try to breathe, and brace myself for an uncomfortable forty minute ride to Atlanta’s airport.
+In back of me stands someone twice my size.
+My hands are full and the pack on my back is heavy with a laptop, notes, pens, assorted papers, an emergency book or two and God only knows what else.
+Pinned tight, I am careful not to invade the personal space of person in front of me but there is no chance I can free my arms to retrieve a small paperback book I keep on hand for occasions when I’ve suddenly got unexpected time on my hands.
+All I can do is look straight ahead, brace myself for an uncomfortable forty minute ride to Atlanta’s airport –and try to breathe.

 Standing directly in front of me but facing in the opposite direction is a tall, rangy twenty-something-ish woman.
-For all I know her real name might be Tahoma or Georgia or Verdana although to me she seems to me more like a ‘Helvetica’.
-She’s boarded the train a few stops before me late in the afternoon on one of those days during the January thaw in which the mercury has risen to the mid sixties.
-Wearing one of those backless, strapless blousey affairs ubiquitous in summer and even at indoor cocktail parties in winter, Helvetica is decorated with a large, expansive tattoo that takes up the entire landscape of her back—and maybe more.
+For all I know her real name might be something literary like ‘Tahoma’ or ‘Georgia’ or ‘Verdana’ although to me she seems to me more like a ‘Helvetica’.
+She’s boarded the train a few stops ago, late in the afternoon on one of those days during the January thaw in which the mercury has risen to the mid sixties.
+Wearing one of those backless, strapless blousey affairs ubiquitous in summer and even at indoor cocktail parties in winter, Helvetica is decorated with a large, expansive tattoo that takes up the entire landscape of her very naked and exposed back.

-The ink our Helvetica is wearing has a distinctly literary motif.
 I’m not an authority on the subject — I mean who really is an authority on anything while riding a cramped, crowded and airless subway car on a rainy winter afternoon? — but I know Shakespeare when I see it… and this is it.
 A Mid-Summer’s Night Dream.
-It’s all right there before me directly in the line of sight of my farsighted eyes.
-And since I can’t get to my emergency book, I do the only thing possible a we ride the rails: I begin to silently read the Shakespeare before me.
+It’s all right there before me directly in the line of sight of my farsighted pupils –and my reading Jones is ever present.
+And since I can’t get to my emergency book, I do the only thing possible as No. 128 clickety-clacks along the rails: I begin to silently read the Shakespeare before me.
 The only thing that would make reading what’s on her back more convenient would be if she, as the train goes through the series of underground tunnels, glows in the dark and elevator music appropriate for reading breaks out.

 Several paragraphs in…and the only thing I can figure, even these few days later is that Ms. Helvetica felt my eyes upon her back.

-Mere minutes later, while my eyes are reading the dialogue on Helvetica’s back and getting to what I suppose are the good parts, the train comes to its next stop and she along with Shakespeare moves toward the exit.
+Mere minutes later, while my eyes are reading the dialogue down her back and getting to what I suppose are the good parts, the train comes to its next stop and she along with Shakespeare moves toward the exit.
 But as Ms. Helvetica moves away from me, she turns around and catches my eye.
-It is at this very moment in the proceedings that I perceive that for some reason, Ms. Helvetica is not happy with me.
+It is at this very moment in the proceedings that I perceive that for some reason, she is not happy with me.
 I could be wrong about this, of course –it wouldn’t be the first time I’ve misread a woman.
-I seem to have a special gift for it, having been told so by any number of females that I have misread them (or is it ms-read?).
+I seem to have a special gift for it, having been told so by a few women in my past that I have done so.
 Usually my misread is a woman who is standing before me, arms folded, her foot taping and wearing a very perturbed look.
 But to confirm my doubts -and my sudden suspicion- Ms. Helvetica then seamlessly shoots me a look that could kill if only she had that kind of power.
 She also shoots me an emphatic middle finger and –I’m pretty sure– mouthes something untoward about my mother.